2020 Mazda CX-5 Problems and Issues Summary

 Brake Problems

-On the flip side of being able to start the vehicle, it’s also imperative that the SUV stops.
-For this to happen, the brakes must be in optimal working condition, but they are not.
+Apart from being able to start the vehicle, it’s also imperative that the SUV stops.
+For this to happen, the brakes must be in optimal working condition, but some owners state they are not, describing how brake malfunctions but some owners state they are not, describing malfunctions that have led to crashes and injuries.

 Your Lemon Law Legal Rights